BAIXUE1222/Pong_WOA7018/README.md

 ![Short Game Play](docs/turtle_pong.gif)

-To learn how the package was created, please read the [documentation](https://fjp.at/ros/turtle-pong).

 ## Usage

 To use the `turtle_pong` package, clone this repository into the `src` folder of your catkin workspace: